Kitware/trame/docs/content/docs/tutorial-application.md

 <p style="text-align:center;"><img src="../images/tutorial-drawer.jpg" alt="Example Application Drawer" style="width: 25%; height: 25%"></p>

 We want to create a drawer with the ***trame*** pipeline widget, a horizontal divider, and pipeline cards.
-The pipeline cards are shown corresponding to the sected pipeline in the ***trame*** pipeline widget.
-We need create state for the active pipeline card, so we add this to the layouts state.
+The pipeline cards are shown corresponding to the selected pipeline in the ***trame*** pipeline widget.
+We need create state for the active pipeline card, so we add this to the shared state that can be updated from the layout directly.

 ```python
 # State use to track active ui card